nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 ├── .npmrc                    # Configures npm to save exact by default ├── .travis.yml               # Travis configuration file
 ├── README.md                 # This file.
-├── assets/assets             # Folder created during postinstall to house Cesium, Cesium-Drawhelper, arcJS, flexboxgrid, mapskin, and normalize libraries that won't play well with webpack and have to be requested post load
+├── assets/assets             # Folder created during postinstall to house Cesium, Cesium-Drawhelper, arcJS, flexboxgrid, mapskin, and normalize libraries that won't play well with webpack and have to be requested post load.
+Note: the assets/assets nesting is _not_ by mistake, it's actually used at the moment to resolve some build system alias issues.
 ├── coverage                  # Karma code coverage output folder ├── dist                      # Folder where the build script places the built app.
 Use this in prod.
 ├── docs                      # All documentation